ethereumbuilders/recipes/README.md

 #####4.
 Send Bitcoin (in this example) to the provided address
 ![](https://i.imgur.com/zz6rWXp.png)
 #####5.
 Enjoy the warm fuzzy feeling of contributing to something worldchanding, while the GitHub issue and labels are handled automagically

-####Contributing & translating content

-Are you interested in contributing and/or translating tutorials and useful content?
-Fantastic!
-You are :sparkles:**awesome**:sparkles: !

-Please [get in touch with us here](https://gitter.im/ethereumbuilders/recipes) or send us an [email](mailto:hello@ethereum.builders).
-For now we are limited to invitations as the publishing platform does not support open multi-user login.
-That being said we're expecting in the near future to have the ability to open this up to anyone.

 ####Further questions...or a friendly "hello"